astramieri/oci-generative-ai/docs/oci_generative_ai.md

 The service provides:
 - **choice of models**: high performing and pretrained foundational models from **Cohere** and **Meta**
-- **flexible fine-tuning**: custom models by fine-tuning foundational models with your own data set
+- **flexible fine-tuning**: fine-tuning foundational models with your own data set
 - **dedicated AI clusters**: GPU based compute resources that host your fine-tuning and inference workloads

 ## How does OCI Generative AI service work ?